Page speed is a key performance metric for your website. You can gain 40-70% if you compress HTML and other types of code. Here’s how…

-Users expect high-quality content that should be quickly accessible.
+Website users expect content to be high quality, and accessible quickly.
 This is important for an optimal user experience.
-The good news: everything is much easier on the internet than in real life.
-With a few lines of code and small tricks, websites can be compressed by 40% to 70%, in some cases even more than that.
-In this article, I will show you how to do that.
+The good news is that with a few lines of code and some small tricks, it’s perfectly possible to compress HTML and other website code by 40% to 70% (and in some cases even more).
+In this article, I’ll show you how to do that.

-You should also take into account the proportion of users who surf the internet on mobile devices – this number is also increasing significantly.
-The coverage of LTE and 3G still has room for improvement here.
+You should also take into account the proportion of users who surf the internet on mobile devices.
+Coverage of LTE and 4G wireless networks still has much room for improvement here.
 That means mobile internet is often pretty slow, making faster page speeds even more important.

-A significant improvement in the loading time can be achieved, for example, by the compressed delivery of the data using Gzip or Deflate.
+A significant improvement in the loading time can be achieved, for example, by using Gzip or Deflate compression technologies.
 This saves money and bandwidth.

-Depending on the server, compression can be activated using an appropriate configuration file.
+Depending on the server, code compression can be activated using an appropriate configuration file.

 On NCSA-compliant web servers (for example, Apache, which is the most widely used web server), Gzip compression can be installed using the .htaccess configuration file.
 To do this, the following code must be inserted into the .htaccess file: